Visiting Lake Humantay: 7 tips for the Best Experience

 The walk down is much faster, but it can be hard on the knees as the terrain has many rocks and at times is quite steep.
 After approximately 30 minutes of walking down you will be back at the encampment where lunch is served.
 The lunch is mostly a hearty barley soup to start, a buffet-style main course with the traditional Lomo Saltado with French fries, rice, a cucumber and tomato salad and many vegetable options.
 Before heading back to Cusco, drink a warming and relaxing muña (a typical Andean herb) and honey tea.
 According to the Incas, muña helps digestions as well as adjusting to the high altitude.

-What do you need to know before doing the Lake Humantay Tour?
+Need to know before doing the Lake Humantay

 Below is a short overview with the best tips and suggestions on how to make the most out of your day!